obfuscated-D/EnderXY/README.md

     - BOM needs completed, and to include different configurations
     - V-wheel X gantry design for stock print head and for afterburner
     - Need to optmize for printing without support
-    - There is no cable management or electronics mounting designed currently
+    - The wiring is a hot mess, there is no cable management or electronics mounting designed currently
     - Need to come up with an orgizational structure for different conversion types, (i.e. v-wheels vs linear rails, stock motors or upgraded etc.)

 # Ender XY